 Heather Parker’s birth family—the Clybournes of New Hampshire—were well-to-do, and, in marrying Reginald Parker, old money had married old money.
 Living the privileged life of a socialite was all Heather Parker had ever known, or ever aspired to.
 After her two healthy, well-behaved, sons were born and raised, Heather felt that a daughter was just what was needed to give her family, and her life, balance.
 She dreamed of dressing her little baby girl in satin and lace, plaiting her hair with silk ribbons, and having tea parties under the hundred-year-old oak tree on the front lawn of the Parker estate.
 From the day Zoe was born, however, Heather had absolutely no clue what to do with her.

-With the help of her psychiatrist—and more recently her part-time, surreptitious, intimate companion—Dr Patrick Harrison, Heather scoured her past to see if she could find what she’d done to deserve such a troublesome daughter.
+With the help of her psychiatrist—and more recently her occasional intimate companion—Dr Patrick Harrison, Heather scoured her past to see if she could find what she’d done to deserve such a troublesome daughter.
 Together they came to the conclusion that it must somehow be related to the secret abortion Heather had undergone after becoming pregnant when she was a freshman in college.
 Heather had been holding onto shame around the secret termination for decades, and before confiding in Dr Patrick she hadn’t told a single soul about it.
 Getting the weighty secret off her chest certainly felt good to Heather in the moment, but the exposé really didn’t help her cope any better with Zoe and the rampant contempt that Zoe possessed for Heather.

 While Heather’s two sons excelled at school, and went on to become a lawyer and a doctor, Zoe refused to take her schooling seriously.
-What’s the point?
-I know I’m going to be a star.
+What's the point, thought Zoe?
+I know I'm going to be a star.
 The only question in Zoe’s mind was in which field her star would rise.
 Zoe had started singing at a very young age—initially seeing herself on stage as a singer, possibly the front man for a rock band—and Heather had happily paid for Zoe to take singing lessons.
 Later, Zoe also took up acting classes as her attention had turned more towards becoming a dramatic actress on the big screen.
 Having her wealthy family pay for this part of her education was really the only concession Zoe ever made towards them, and the only thing she ever willingly accepted from them her whole life.

 As she grew into her teens, Zoe quickly matured into womanhood.
 Her hair was dark and thick—in the sunlight it shone like ebony—and it naturally formed into luxurious curls.
 Zoe liked her hair to be long, despite being a rampant tomboy, though she generally kept it pulled back into a rough ponytail.
 At 5’11”, Zoe was tall for a girl when she was in the later years of high school.
 While she was not as tall as her father, Reggie Parker, or either of her brothers, Derek and Peter, she was tall enough to stand well above the majority of people in a crowd.
 This, combined with her solid physical body and her larger-than-life personality, gave Zoe commanding presence.